where’s the oak?

-I guess you could write this as “Debowa Polska vodka”, and the name correctly suggests that it must be from Poland.
+The name Dębowa Polska – I guess you could also write it as Debowa Polska – correctly suggests that it comes from Poland.
 But this is not just any vodka.
-It is “oak vodka”.
+It claims to be an “oak vodka”.
 Whatever that is.

-The bottle has the potential to look awesome (minimalistic shape and wooden cap) if it weren’t for the ugly label imprints (5/10).
-The pricing was okay, I got this for around 18€/700ml (07/10).
+The bottle has the potential to look pretty good (minimalistic shape and wooden cap) if it weren’t for the ugly labels.
+The pricing was okay – I got this for around 18€/700ml.

 So the oak flavoring doesn’t really seem to have made an impact.
 I never noticed it, or maybe I just didn’t know what to look for?
 What does wood taste like in a vodka?

 One question I have is this: is there anything that mixes particularly well with this vodka?
 Or rather: is there anything that can bring out the “oak flavor” in it?